-Unit tests may be made up to two reasons: emergencies or illnesses.
-Judgement as to whether or not an emergency existed is the responsibility of the instructor.
+Tests may be made up for two reasons: extreme emergencies or illnesses.
+Judgment as to whether or not an emergency existed is the responsibility of the instructor.

 A student who has been absent must make arrangements with the instructor to make up a test the next day he attends classes.